Spot Rates, Forward Rates, and Bootstrapping

 |+ ... +||Cn|

 The interest rate is 1st calculated for the 6-month bond that has a known market price, which has only a single payment, consisting of the coupon payment and the principal repayment, at its maturity.
 After the rate is calculated for the 1st period with the 6-month bond, then that rate is used to calculate the rate for the 2nd period of a 1-year bond, and so on, until all the rates for the desired number of terms for which there are market prices available have been determined.
-This is referred to as the bootstrapping technique, because the prior calculated spot rates are used to calculate later spot rates in successive steps.
+This is called the bootstrapping technique, because the prior calculated spot rates are used to calculate later spot rates in successive steps.

-These 2 6% coupon bonds with no credit-default risk and a nominal par value of $100 have the following clean market prices (no accrued interest) and times left to maturity.
+Two 6% coupon bonds with no credit-default risk and a nominal par value of $100 have the following clean market prices (no accrued interest) and times left to maturity.
 Note that the annualized yield is divided by 2 because each term only covers ½ year:

 - 6-month bond: $99